danakt/handlebars-to-jsx/README.md

 // props => <div>{props.variable}</div>
 ```

-By default the `compile` function returns function component.
-You can convert Handlebars template to JSX without wrapping to arrow function.
+By default the `compile` function returns a function component.
+You can convert Handlebars templates to JSX without wrapping them as arrow functions.
 In this variant, `props` is not added to the path of variables.

 ```js
 compile('<div>{{variable}}</div>', { isComponent: false })